adif-git/library/README.md

 # Library Project
 This is a simple CRUD projects and written in Django for a list of books.
-User can add new book/author, update existing book/author, and delete existing book/author.
+Users which have access can add new book/author, update existing book/author, and delete existing book/author.

 ## Overview
 Each book will be defined as: